Jack Kirby Portrait

-As many of you will know, comics legend Jack “King” Kirby worked for the Ruby-Spears animation studio from 1980 to 1987.
-This commenced with production design for Steve Gerber’s Thundarr the Barbarian (1980-81), after initial design man Alex Toth left the project due to one of his patented disagreements with various people!
+As many of you will know, comics legend Jack Kirby worked for the Ruby-Spears animation studio from 1980 to 1987.
+This commenced with production design for Steve Gerber’s Thundarr the Barbarian (1980-81), after initial design man Alex Toth left the project.

-As well as generating original ideas such as Thundarr, R-S also dabbled in licensed properties—Kirby had worked on conceptual art for possible comics-related shows involving Thor (1981), Wonder Woman and Hawkman (both 1983), amongst others.
+As well as generating original ideas such as Thundarr, R-S also dabbled in licensed properties—Kirby worked on conceptual art for possible comics-related shows involving Thor (1981), Wonder Woman and Hawkman (both 1983), amongst others.
 None of these went into production, alas.
-In 1988, just after Kirby left the studio, they did do a quite well-done Superman show, which sadly lasted only 13 episodes, but boasted Marv Wolfman as script editor and Gil Kane as production designer.
-Kirby may have worked on this if he’d stayed a while longer…
+In 1988, just after Kirby left the studio, they did do a quite well-done Superman show, which sadly lasted only one season, but boasted Marv Wolfman as script editor and Gil Kane as production designer.
+Kirby may have worked on this if he’d stayed a while longer.

 R-S also licensed a series of shows which used real-life celebrity likenesses—Mister T (1983-86), Rambo: The Force of Freedom and Chuck Norris: Karate Kommandos (both 1986).
-Kirby did indeed draw some production art on all three.
+Kirby did indeed draw production art on all three.

 Sad to say, in the last couple of years he worked for R-S, Kirby’s work was in serious decline—several years of struggling with essential tremors had taken a heavy toll on his ability to work, and his art had become quite rudimentary, even crude at times.
-One reason Gil Kane was brought on board was to develop and refine Kirby’s designs, which frequently were deemed unsuitable at this point… Kane gave the ideas, as he put it himself, a better level of “representational” value.
+One reason Gil Kane was brought on board was to develop and refine Kirby’s designs, which frequently were deemed unsuitable at this point… Kane gave the ideas, as he put it himself, a better “representational” value.

-Anyhow, to get to the point: towards the very end of Kirby’s R-S stint, around 1987, it appears that they were trying to get an idea off the ground involving Arnold Schwarzenegger!
+Towards the end of Kirby’s R-S stint in 1987, it appears that they were trying to get an idea off the ground involving Arnold Schwarzenegger!
 It makes sense, after doing Rambo and Chuck Norris—Arnie was one of the biggest action guys of the era.
 The show never happened, but there’s some interesting Kirby art in support of it to peruse…

 Let’s overlook the fact that Jack didn’t know how to spell Schwarzenegger…